- The defendants were released on bail at Cork District Court yesterday for sentencing on February 15.

 - Should I bail out of this line right now, or should I stick it out a bit longer and hope that the lady finds a working credit-card soon?

-- Release someone or something from a difficulty; rescue: the state will not bail out loss-making enterprisesMore example sentences
+- Rescue someone or something from a difficulty: the state will not bail out loss-making enterprisesMore example sentences

 - For his part, the defendant repeatedly proclaimed his innocence, insisting he had dug deep into his own pockets to bail the church out of financial difficulties.